Social security and pensions

 Statutory social security

-EU law (Directive 79/7/EEC ) aims to ensure that women and men are treated equally in the area of social security.
+EU law (Directive 79/7/EEC) aims to ensure that women and men are treated equally in the area of statutory social security.

 The directive applies to statutory social security schemes which provide protection against the risks of:

 The directive applies to the working population - including self-employed persons, workers and self-employed persons whose activity is interrupted by illness, accident or involuntary unemployment and persons seeking employment - and to retired or invalid workers and self-employed persons.
-In practice, the key areas covered are state pensions and state unemployment benefits.
+In practice, the key areas covered are statutory social pensions and statutory unemployment benefits.

 Occupational social security schemes

-The Directive 96/97/EC implements the principle of equal treatment for men and women in occupational social security schemes for all the working population, including:
+The Directive 2006/54/EC implements the principle of equal treatment for men and women in occupational social security schemes (except for contributions paid by workers on a voluntary basis).

 The directive applies to occupational schemes protecting against the risks of: